-The Mind-Body problem in Western philosophy concerns the difficulty in conceiving the nature of interaction between mind and body, considering that these two are supposed to be different substances—one physical and material while the other spiritual or mystical.
-In Indian philosophy, matter itself transforms into spirit and how this transformation occurs poses a serious problem.
+The Mind-Body problem in Western philosophy concerns the difficulty in conceiving the nature of the interaction between mind and body, considering that these two are supposed to be different substances—one physical and material while the other spiritual or mystical.
+In Indian philosophy, matter itself transforms into the spirit and how this transformation occurs poses a serious problem.

 Table of Contents